LuvDaSun/JsonSchema42/README.md

 The publish everything via `npm --workspaces publish`.

-Then commit and push everything to
+Then commit and push everything to git.
+Do make sure that the `package-lock.json` does not reference the generated code!